zorael/lu/README.md

 assert(foo.i == 999);
 ```

-* [`deltastrings.d`](source/lu/deltastrings.d): Expressing the differences between two instances of a struct or class of the same type, as either assignment statements or assert statements.
+* [`deltastrings.d`](source/lu/deltastrings.d): Expressing the differences between two instances of a struct or class of the same type into an output range, as either assignment statements or assert statements.

 ```d
 struct Foo